-A Sub2 agreement goes beyond the other documents and addresses specifics of the transaction—for example, the details of the existing lien or liens against the property; representations and warranties by seller (it is always a good idea to have these if you are the buyer); investor disclosures to the seller that the loan may go unpaid and that there is a due on sale clause; matters relating to Dodd-Frank and the SAFE Act; the mechanics of obtaining a release; an assignment of rents, escrow, and security deposit; and more.
-Any of these items can become problematic later and cause a headache to the investor.
+A Sub2 agreement goes beyond the other documents and addresses specifics of the transaction, for example, the details of the existing note or notes; representations and warranties by seller (it is always a good idea to have these if you are the buyer); investor disclosures to the seller that the loan may go unpaid and that there is a due on sale clause; matters relating to Dodd-Frank and the SAFE Act; the mechanics of obtaining an eventual release of lien; an assignment of rents, escrow, and security deposit; and other important items.
+Any of these issues could become problematic later and create a headache for the investor.

 As stated above an investor-buyer generally makes no promises about assuming the existing debt.
 But is this a rigid rule?
 Not at all, as it turns out.
 Recall, if you will, that sub 2s fall into the category of creative transactions, meaning that all sorts of variations are possible.
 For example, the investor-buyer may make an agreement with the seller to catch up part or all of any arrearage that may exist.
 Other options include a pledge to make payments until the property resells, or even to split gross profits upon resale, which incorporates elements of a joint venture.
 Extensive additional agreements of this nature are best placed in a stand-alone sub 2 agreement.